Precious metals investment – Historical trends, G/S ratio and opportunities

 Share:

-Alternative investments in the real estate sector, hedge funds, private placement, private equities, collectibles, artwork, antiques, gold, debentures, and other options provide ways to diversify where the instruments are not directly correlated to the stock markets.
+Alternative investments in the real estate sector, hedge funds, private placement, private equities, collectables, artwork, antiques, gold, debentures, and other options provide ways to diversify where the instruments are not directly correlated to the stock markets.

 The capital gains on such investments are tax-deferred or tax-free and provide a backup for the future for people who do not want to get immediate liquidity.

-In the second week of June 2019, gold surged amidst uncertainties over US-China trade issues and the unpredictability created by the US Federal Reserves’ plans related to the monetary policy.
+In the second week of June 2019, gold surged amidst uncertainties over US-China trade issues and the unpredictability created by the US Federal Reserve's plans related to the monetary policy.

-In the last weeks, no major development on the geopolitical front could be seen like the US-Iran tensions or other issues like an attack on ships in the Gulf of Oman, which America said was caused by Iran.
+In the last weeks, no major development on the geopolitical front could be seen, like the US-Iran tensions or other issues like an attack on ships in the Gulf of Oman, which America said was caused by Iran.

 The G/S ratio